Tijaniyyah: Expansion in West Africa

 Another Senegalese "house," in Medina-Gounass, Senegal (to the west of the Niokolo Koba park) was created by Mamadou Saidou Ba.

-Still another in Thienaba, near Thies, was founded by the disciple of a famous marabout of Fouta, Amadou Sekhou.
+Still another in Thienaba, near Thiès, was founded by the disciple of a famous marabout of Futa Tooro, Amadou Sekhou.

-The Ḥamāliyya (Ḥamālliyya) branch, founded by Shaykh Hamallah, is centered in Nioro, Mali, and is also present in Senegal, Côte d'Ivoire, Burkina Faso, and Niger.
+The Ḥamāliyya (Ḥamālliyya) branch, founded by Hamahullah bin Muhammad bin Umar, is centered in Nioro, Mali, and is also present in Senegal, Côte d'Ivoire, Burkina Faso, and Niger.
 One of its most prominent members is the novelist and historian Amadou Hampâté Bâ, who preserved and advocated the teachings of Tierno Bokar Salif Taal (Cerno Bokar Salif Taal), the "Sage of Banjagara".
-(See Louis Brenner, 1984, 2000.)

 It was Cherno Muhammadou Jallow, along with Sheikh Oumar Futi Taal, who first received the tarikha Tijaniyya in the Senegambia region.
 Cherno Muhammadou waited for the tarikha for over twelve years in Saint Louis Senegal, where Sheikh Oumar Futi Taal sent his student Cherno Abubakr.
 He (Cherno Muhammadou) started spreading it in the Senegambia region.
 Through oral history, it is that said he (Cherno Muhammadou) passed it to twelve disciples.
 These disciples range from Mam Mass Kah of Medina Mass Kah, Abdoulaye Niass of Medina Kaolock, Cherno Alieu, Deme of NDiaye Kunda Senegal, Cherno Alieu, Diallo of Djanet in Kolda, to name a few.
 Through these disciples the tarikha spread through the Senegambia region and beyond.
 Most of these disciples today have loads of followers and all of them are doing the Laazim daily.
 Cherno Muhammadou passed it to his son Cherno Omar, who later passed to his son Cherno Muhammadou.
 Baba Jallow later went on looking for his grandfather (Cherno Muhammadou Jallow), whom he later found in the Casamance.
 After discovering his grandfather's grave, Cherno Baba created a community and named it Sobouldeh and started an annual Ziarre, where thousands converge to honor him yearly.